hvmathur/secureData/README.md

 An Interface Class base (Icrypter.php) class.

-An inherited class "Crypto.php" which inherit "Icrypter.php" which is easily pluggable with any application.
+An inherited class "Crypto.php" which inherit "Icrypter.php" which is easily pluggable with any application.This call cannot be further inherited for security reasons.

 A factory Class providing instance (CryptoFactory.php).